Thomtotom/smaebeta/README.md

 - [ ] Deploy app - Electron? :electron:
 - [ ] Some sort of save feature - see Electron and figure something out.
 - [ ] Ranged weapons - straight.
+- [ ] Calculate actual width of string for better data show

 ## To do once the entire game is done:
 - [ ] Make your own canvas scroller app

+## Game controls:
+- Movement: WASD / Arrows
+- Throw item: Q
+- Inventory: E
+- Map: M
+- Attack / Place / Mine: Space
+- Select item in hotbar: 1 to 7
+### In inventory:
+- See data: hover over item
+- Swap items: Select one, then click on the other.
+- Merge stacks: Select one, then click on the other.
+- Split: Select the stack you want to split, then shift+click on an empty cell.
+- Delete: Select the item you want to delete, then click on the trashcan.
+- See recipe: shift+hover over item in crafting list.